ahtasham67/SpaceBiologyEngine/README.md

 ## 🌌 About

-SpaceBio Engine is an innovative web platform that makes space biology research accessible through two powerful features: an intelligent AI research chatbot and an interactive digital twin of the human body.
+SpaceBio Engine is an innovative web platform that makes space biology research accessible through three powerful features:

+- **AI Research Chatbot** – Ask questions about space biology and get precise, context-aware answers backed by NASA datasets.
+Complex findings are simplified into easy-to-understand explanations.
+- **Publication Search & Categorization** – Explore, filter, and organize NASA space biology research papers to gain rapid insights and stay updated with the latest discoveries.
-Our AI chatbot answers "what-if" questions about space biology, explains complex research findings, and provides insights backed by NASA datasets.
-The interactive digital twin allows users to click on different body parts to discover how space environments affect human physiology, with AI-powered explanations and references to original research papers.
+- **Interactive Digital Twin** – Click on different parts of a human body model to see how space environments affect physiology, from immunity to genetics, with AI-powered explanations and direct references to original research.

-Whether you're a researcher, student, or space enthusiast, SpaceBio Engine transforms complex space biology data into understandable, interactive experiences.
+Whether you’re a researcher, student, or space enthusiast, SpaceBio Engine transforms complex space biology data into an understandable, searchable, and interactive experience.

 ## ✨ Key Features